 Compensation for Those Injured

-When someone is injured because of a negligent individual or entity, he or she could be entitled to numerous types of compensation.
+When someone is injured because of a negligent individual or entity, they could be entitled to numerous types of compensation.
 These could include the following types of damages:

 - Lost income